deepaknlp/MedAESQA/README.md

 ```

-## Running Evaluation on BioGen 2024 top
+## Running Evaluation on BioGen 2024 topics
 Get the biogen assessment file from the TREC.

 ```shell script